Bandtox/Primenumbers-Technologies/README.md

 - Adjust `retry_attempts` and `retry_wait_time` variables for your network conditions.
 - Ensure compatibility of Edge WebDriver with your Edge browser version.

-Feel free to modify the script as needed for your specific scraping requirements.